|To:||All Educational Toy Division Engineers|

 This prototype should demonstrate the feasibility of the key features of your proposed product, but it need not implement all features fully.
 When designing your prototype, keep in mind the following constraints:

 We would like your proposal in memo format.
 You should describe the prototype's proposed features in detail and explain how the prototype demonstrates the main features of the final product as well as how your product addresses Little Toy Blue's needs.
 Your proposal should contain a detailed plan for how your team will build and demonstrate the prototype, including how you will partition the work among team members and how team members will coordinate their work.
-You should include a simple Gantt chart in your memo.
 Your memorandum will likely need to be at least four pages long to cover the necessary areas in sufficient depth.

 You should use the structure below as a guideline and should use enough headings and subheadings to help the reader make mental transitions from one topic to another.

-Feel free to contact Dr. Hildinger with questions.
+Feel free to contact Dr. Hildinger or Dr. McCaffery with questions.